MdPrantoSikder/Multi-Source-Transfer-Learning-for-Multi-Class-Medical-Image-Classification/README.md

 License

-This project is intended for academic and research purposes.
+->This project is intended for academic and research purposes.

 Author